sparkfun/SparkFun_STCC4_Arduino_Library/README.md

 ## Hardware Connections

-The board connects over I2C using the Qwiic connector — no soldering required:
+The board connects over I2C using the Qwiic connector or PTH headers:

 | Device | 7-bit Address | Notes |
 | -- | -- | -- |